-Locates titles found at other campuses in the UC system.
+Locates titles found at other campuses in the UC system and also includes materials from the Center for Research Libraries, for which UC Berkeley is a member..
 Melvyl also allows you to expand your search to libraries worldwide.
 Clicking on the REQUEST button in the detailed view of a catalog record prompt you to fill out a form to request the item through our Interlibrary Loan office.
 Requires Proxy login for when accessing off-campus.

 WorldCat on FirstSearch

-Another catalog to access records of materials in libraries worldwide.
+Access records of materials in libraries worldwide.
 It can be used for interlibrary loan requests.
-Good for advanced researchers.
+Good for advanced research and literature reviews.

 Find Dissertations by searching Dissertations and Theses (Dissertation Abstracts) Full Text, which includes full-text of most dissertations since 1997.
 It indexes over 1.5 million dissertations completed in North American (including UC) and European universities from 1861 to the present.
 Listings after 1980 include abstracts, and some feature 24-page excerpts.